bhdouglass/falcon/README.md

 ## Building

-The easiest way to compile and package indicator weather is via [clickable](https://github.com/bhdouglass/clickable).
+The easiest way to compile and package falcon is via [clickable](https://github.com/bhdouglass/clickable).

 ## Resources